-As of the date hereof, we have Public Warrants to purchase 5,825,358 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of December 12, 2027 or redemption, (ii) Private Placement Warrants to purchase 240,204 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, (iii) PIPE Warrants to purchase up to 4,965,125 shares of our Common Stock, exercisable at an exercise price of \$1.00 per share, on December 12, 2027, and (iv) Best Efforts Warrants to purchase 11,015,500 shares of our Common Stock, exercisable at an exercise price of \$1.00 per share.
-The exercise of the PIPE Warrants, Private Placement Warrants, Public Warrants and Best Efforts Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Common Stock and the spread between the exercise price of such warrant and the price of our Common Stock at the time of exercise.
-For example, to the extent that the price of our Common Stock exceeds \$11.50 per share, it is more likely that holders of our Private Placement Warrants and Public Warrants will exercise their warrants.
-If the price of our Common Stock was \$0.1984 per share.
+As of the date hereof, we have (i) Public Warrants to purchase 166,439 shares of our Common Stock, exercisable at an exercise price of \$402.50 per share, which expire on the earlier to occur of December 12, 2027 or redemption, (ii) Old ZyVersa Warrants to purchase up to 45,032 shares of our Common Stock, (iii) Private Placement Warrants to purchase 6,867 shares of our Common Stock, exercisable at an exercise price of \$402.50 per share, (iv) PIPE Warrants to purchase up to 139,403 shares of our Common Stock, exercisable at an exercise price of \$70.00 per share, which expire on December 12, 2027; and (v) Best Efforts Warrants to purchase 314,751 shares of our Common Stock, exercisable at a weighted-average exercise price of \$31.34 per share, of which 39,373 of the Best Efforts Warrants were repriced to have an exercise price of \$5.78 reduced from an exercise price of \$35.00 as part of the July 2023 Offering by the Company for the sale by the Company of an aggregate of 93,031 shares of common stock, and pre-funded warrants to purchase 270,607 shares of common stock in lieu thereof and common warrants to purchase up to 363,646 shares of common stock, at a combined public offering price of \$5.78 per share and accompanying common warrant, or \$5.77 per pre-funded warrant and accompanying common warrant.
+Since the July 2023 Offering, all pre-funded warrants to purchase 270,607 shares of common stock were exercised, warrants to purchase up to 203,464 shares of common stock were repriced to an exercise price of \$4.75, and 160,182 July 2023 Warrants currently remain from the July 2023 Offering at an exercise price of \$5.78 per share The exercise of the Old ZyVersa Warrants, PIPE Warrants, Private Placement Warrants, Public Warrants, Best Efforts Warrants, July 2023 Warrants, and Inducement Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Common Stock and the spread between the exercise price of such warrant and the price of our Common Stock at the time of exercise.
+For example, to the extent that the price of our Common Stock exceeds \$402.50 per share, it is more likely that holders of our Private Placement Warrants and Public Warrants will exercise their warrants.
+If the price of our Common Stock is less than \$402.50 per share, it is unlikely that such holders will exercise their warrants.
+As of December 1, 2023, the closing price of our Common Stock was \$2.10 per share.
 There can be no assurance that all of our warrants will be in the money prior to their expiration.
-Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by us at a price of \$0.01 per warrant.
+Our Public Warrants and Private Placement Warrants under certain conditions, as described in the warrant agreement, are redeemable by us at a price of \$0.35 per warrant.
 Our PIPE Warrants are not redeemable and are exercisable on a cashless basis.
 As such, it is possible that we may never generate any cash proceeds from the exercise of our warrants.
+In addition, the shares of Common Stock underlying the Old ZyVersa Warrants, Public Warrants, Private Placement Warrants, Inducement Warrants, and the PIPE Warrants have been registered on resale registration statements filed by the Company, and therefore are no longer subject to resale obligations.

-The issuance of our Common Stock upon exercise of the PIPE Warrants would be significantly dilutive to existing holders of our Common Stock.
+The issuance of our Common Stock upon the exercise of warrants and upon the conversion of preferred stock will be significantly dilutive to existing holders of our Common Stock.